stiatragul/maba.org.au/content/alre/grants/index.md

 A list of all past successful grants are on the [Past Awarded Grants]( {{< ref "alre/pastgrants/index.md" >}}) page.

-## Call for Grant Applications 2023 - 2024
+## Call for Grant Applications 2024 - 2025

-We are pleased to announce grants of up to $4500 from the Perpetual Foundation - Australian Lepidoptera Research Endowment (ALRE) for the financial year July 2023 to 2024, and we are inviting applications.​
+We are pleased to announce grants of up to $4500 from the Perpetual Foundation - Australian Lepidoptera Research Endowment (ALRE) for the financial year July 2024 to June 2025, and we are inviting applications.​ Because we did not disburse any funds last year larger projects will be considered subject to discussion.

 ## Eligibility